TheAmazingDoge/rustspring2025/data-fetch-rust/README.md

 ```
 data-fetch-rust
 ├── src
-│   ├── main.rs          # Entry point of the application
+│   ├── main.rs          # Entry point of the application as well as location of structs
-│   ├── assets
-│   │   ├── bitcoin.rs   # Defines the Bitcoin struct and its methods
-│   │   ├── ethereum.rs   # Defines the Ethereum struct and its methods
-│   │   └── sp500.rs      # Defines the SP500 struct and its methods
-│   ├── pricing.rs       # Defines the Pricing trait
-│   ├── fetcher.rs       # Handles HTTP requests to fetch pricing data
-│   └── utils.rs         # Utility functions for data formatting and file operations
 ├── Cargo.toml           # Project configuration and dependencies
 └── README.md            # Documentation for the project
 ```